 Some former Olympic sites are retrofitted and used in ways that belie their grand beginnings; turned into prisons, housing, malls, gyms, churches.
 Others sit unused for decades and become tragic time capsules, examples of misguided planning and broken promises of the benefits that the Games would bring.

 Flavorwire published some of their photos, mostly of sites that have been left to decay, leaving a long-term mark on the landscape of the locations that host the games.
-Here are just a few of their haunting images posted at Flavorwire.

 This post originally appeared in 2011.Gwen Sharp is an associate professor of sociology at Nevada State College.
 You can follow her on Twitter at @gwensharpnv.